queil/fsc-host/README.md

 ## APIs

-There are to levels of public APIs in the lib:
+There are two levels of public APIs in the lib:

 * basic - the `CompilerHost.getMember` functions family.
 They take a script and options as the input and return a tuple of extracted member(s).
   [Example](examples/Simple)